RiiConnect24/Wii-Guide/_pages/en_US/hbc.md

 8. Once done, select `Continue` to exit the HackMii installer.

 [Continue to BootMii Backup](bootmii)<br>
-Making a backup with BootMii is a good idea.
+Making a NAND backup with BootMii at this point is recommended.
 {: .notice--info}